IBD: Getting a Quick and Accurate Diagnosis

 Document your symptoms.

 Keeping a close track of your symptoms and reporting them to your physician is key in getting an accurate diagnosis quickly.
-GI Buddy is one tool that can be very helpful.
 If you aren’t a tech savvy person, try using a calendar to write your symptoms on.
 Be sure to bring all of this information to your physician.

 Know your genetic history if possible.